LivePersonInc/developer-center/pages/Solutions/MobileAppMessaging/Add Messaging to Your App.md

 * LiveEngage account with messaging enabled.

   <div class="notice">Contact your LivePerson representative to enable messaging on your account.
-Tip: If you see 'all connections’ when you log in, your account has messaging enabled.</div>
+Tip: If you see 'All Conversations’ when you log in, your account has messaging enabled.</div>

 * LivePerson only supports OAuth2.0 authentication.
 For more information, please see [Getting Started with Authentication](../../documents/GettingStarted/Getting Started with Authentication.md).